DETAILED ACTION

 Claim Rejections - 35 USC § 112(b)

-Claims 2-6, 10-12, 16 and 17 are rejected under 35 U.S.C.
+The rejection of claims 2-6, 10-12 and 16 under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
-112, the applicant), regards as the invention.
+112, the applicant), regards as the invention is withdrawn in response to Applicant’s amendment.
+Specifically, claim 2-6 and 16 have been amended to recite “wherein the ligand is activin” after “ACVR1”; claim 11 no longer recites a trademark; and claim 16 recites the limitation has been amended to correct the antecedent basis issue, thereby rendering the claims definite.

 Claim Rejections - 35 USC § 112(a)